-As part of our continuous planning procedures we considered whether there were risks of material misstatement in the Authority's and Group's financial statements that required special audit consideration.
-We reported significant risks identified at the planning stage to the Audit and Governance Committee within our Audit Strategy Memorandum and provided details of how we responded to those risks in our Audit Completion Report.
+As part of our continuous planning procedures we considered whether there were risks of material misstatement in the Corporation's financial statements that required special audit consideration.
+We reported significant risks identified at the planning stage to the Audit and Risk Committee within our Audit Strategy Memorandum and provided details of how we responded to those risks in our Audit Completion Report.
 The table below outlines the identified significant risks, the work we carried out on those risks and our conclusions.